CynthiaF77/docs.neatline.org/creating-exhibits.md

 ## Enabled Spatial Layers

 The base layers that are available in the exhibit.
 All of these layers will be accessible by way of the "layer switcher" tool displayed in the top right corner of the map in the editing environment and public view.
-Like with the "Widgets" field, click on the input to display a list of layers, any of which can be clicked and added to the list of selections.
+Like with the **Widgets** field, click on the input to display a list of layers, any of which can be clicked and added to the list of selections.
 To remove, click the "x" to the left of the layer name.

 ![Screenshot of selecting enabled spatial layers](images/enabled-spatial-layers.png)